-Ryan Armbrust is the Forest Health & Conservation Forester for the Kansas Forest Service.
+Ryan Armbrust is the Forest Health Program Coordinator for the Kansas Forest Service.

 After completing his undergraduate degree in Horticulture Plant Science at the University of Nebraska, he became a native plant propagator and collector at the Nebraska Statewide Arboretum, a program of the Nebraska Forest Service.
 While working with the "Great Plants for the Great Plains" program at the Arboretum, Ryan had the opportunity to work in many different Great Plains ecosystems, collecting seed from unique prairie and forest sources to grow and plant within affiliated arboreta and botanical gardens in Nebraska.